 Do you know what your online reputation is?
 By that, we do not mean you as an individual, but the reputation of your business.
-If you do not, then you could be missing a massive opportunity to increase the number of visitors to your website or place of business, and the number sales which you make.
+If you do not, then you could be missing a massive opportunity to increase the number of visitors to your website or place of business and the number of sales you make.

 Modern Online Shopping Habits

 Just as the internet has changed the way in which people spend their money with regards to purchasing products and services online, the way in which people use the internet has evolved too.

 That might seem like a strange statement given that the internet is a relatively new phenomenon, but although it has really only been a significant influence on our lives for 30 years or so, it has changed in lots of ways in that time

 What is also changing are people’s attitudes to online businesses and the significance that individuals place upon specific factors relating to that business.
 For example, a survey showed that 92% of internet users read online reviews for local businesses.
 That percentage increases to 97% within the 18- to 34-year-old group.

 Just think about the huge significance of that figure.
 Those 18- to 34-year-old internet users are not only your potential customers today, but moving forward, they are going to be the core age group of consumers in the next few years.

 If all but 3% of them are already reading online reviews before making a buying decision, that surely indicates that unless you have positive reviews, they will not be spending their money on your business but on those that do.

 Managing the reviews that you are already receiving or have received should be an integral part of your business.
 You first want to research which directories and websites your reviews appear.
 Primary among them will be Google as that is the most likely first destination for anyone searching within your niche.
 Other sites include Bing, Yelp, and Yahoo.